-Parties are encouraged by the Courts to consider settlement at every stage of legal proceedings whether it be pre or post the Claimant issuing a claim in Court.
+Parties are encouraged by the Courts to consider settlement at every stage of legal proceedings whether it be pre or post a claim being issued.

 Negotiations between parties should be marked “without prejudice” to the parties’ positions in a claim and therefore cannot be put before the court as evidence of admissions against the interest of the party that made them.
 Genuine attempts to settle disputes between parties have this protection to encourage the parties to attempt to resolve their differences without fear of prejudicing their position in a court claim.

 Even where communications are not marked as being “without prejudice”, the communication may still have the same protection where there is a genuine attempt to settlement the matter.
 However, settlement communications should still be stated as being made on a “without prejudice” basis in order to avoid another dispute arising.